rogerHuntGauntlet/cco-gauntletv2/Project Docs/VibeCoder.md

 - **Easter Eggs**: Hidden features and playful animations reward exploration and create moments of delight.
 - **Shared Vocabulary**: The platform uses language that resonates with developer culture and the vibe coder aesthetic.
-- **Community Insights**: The ability to connect with other vibe coders' "second brains" creates a sense of shared consciousness.
+- **Community Insights**: The ability to connect with other vibe coders' "Chief Cognitive Officers" creates a sense of shared consciousness.
 - **Cultural References**: Subtle nods to developer memes and coding culture throughout the experience.

 ## Design Elements That Enhance the Vibe